 *To be Home Compostable, all materials must break down to carbon-dioxide, water, inorganic compounds, and biomass at a rate consistent with known compostable materials, such as cellulose, and leave no toxic residue.
 To be truly compostable, the end result of the decomposition must be usable humus.
 The idea is like a forest floor- it never gets too hot, and it’s exposed to a varying range of moisture, temperature and microorganisms.
 In short, the conditions are varied which makes the process slower and more challenging.

 What’s next?
-We will be launching our Home Compostable Rainbow Quinoa Pouch in the Fall of 2014 using a similar construction of materials to the Truffles.
+We will be launching our Home Compostable Rainbow Quinoa Pouch early in 2015 using a similar construction of materials to the Truffles.

 Our ultimate goal?
 To ensure all our packaging, across our entire line of products, have as little impact as possible on the environment by achieving Home Compostable certification with OK Vincotte.
 It’s a long process involving lots of testing, but hey, we think it’s worth it!